europaphp/skeleton/src/Europa/App/readme.md

 Module configuration is taken from the `configs/config.json` file.
 This can be changed by updating the `config` configuration option.

+The options from this file are imported to the main configuration and organised in a namespace defined by the module name.
+You can access it as follows:

+    $app->getServiceContainer()->config->modules['module-name'];

 ### Routes

 Routes configuration is taken from the `configs/routes.json` file.
 This can be changed by updating the `routes` configuration option.

+The routes in this file are appended to the global route listing since these routes affect the application as a whole.
+Since that is the case, you can access the routes using the main router.

+    $app->getServiceContainer()->router['module-name-route'];

 ### Autoload Paths

-Autoload paths are taken from the `src` configuration option.
-This is an array of paths relative to the module install path.
-This defaults to `src`.
+Autoload paths are taken from the `src` configuration option and defaults to `src`.
+This can either be a string or array of paths relative to the module install path.

 ### View Paths

-By defualt views are loaded relative to the `views` path.
-This can be altered by changing the `views` configuration option.
-If you are not using views that are loaded from script files, then you may not even use this option.
+View paths are taken from the `views` configuration option and defaults to `views`.
+This can either be a string or array of paths relative to the module install path.

 ### Requiring Other Modules